slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On communication

 <!--
-> *"You can have the mind or you can have the moment."
--- Naval Ravikant*

 > *"In order to live free and happily, you must sacrifice boredom.
 It is not always an easy sacrifice."*
 > *"Conscience is what hurts when everything else feels so good."*
 > *"A bore is someone who persists in holding his own views after we have enlightened him with ours."*